-With individual and couples therapy, people with insecure attachment styles can learn how to repair attachment injuries and connect in emotionally healthy ways.
+With individual and couples therapy, people with insecure attachment styles can learn how to repair attachment injuries, heal childhood wounding patterns, and connect in emotionally healthy ways.
 They can develop “earned secure attachment” so they both feel safe, understood and loved.

 The science of Adult Attachment Theory is relatively new.
 With the development of fMRI machines, neuroscience has been able to understand the interplay between our emotions, our physiological reactions and our behaviors, and what happens to make us feel safe or scared in our relationships.
 (See reference 3.)

 Highly Sensitive People (HSP) and Attachment Styles

 Let’s circle back and apply attachment theory to highly sensitive people.

 Research by Dr. Elaine Aron indicates that highly sensitive children raised by parents who meet their emotional and physical needs develop secure attachment styles just like non-highly sensitive children who have healthy parent styles. (reference 8) As these highly sensitive people mature, they thrive in relationships and they reach their life goals even better than many non-highly sensitives.
 They are creative, conscientious, compassionate, intuitive and innovative.

 However, when the emotional and physical needs of highly sensitive children are not met, they react stronger to deprivation or abuse than non-highly sensitive children.